If you don’t spend the resources necessary to develop your employees, your business will suffer and possibly even fail.

 - What platforms will the content be hosted on?

 - Do we need an LMS, or just an LCMS (Learning Content Management System)?

 Select Important Features

 Learning management programs can have a wide variety of features ranging from critical to “nice-to-have.”
 You should speak with your key stakeholders and figure out which features are most important.
 Once you have your list of features, you can refer to it when demoing different vendors.

 Demo Your Options

 You wouldn’t buy a car before test driving it, would you?
 The same principle applies to building a learning management program.
-You should never leap into building a learning management program before demoing the different options.

 During a demo period, be sure to have your list of prioritized features at hand and ask questions like: